code-lts/doctum/README.rst

 .. code-block:: bash

-    $ php sami.phar update /path/to/config.php
+    $ php doctum.phar update /path/to/config.php

 The generated documentation can be found under the configured ``build/`` directory (note that the client side search engine does not work on Chrome due to JavaScript execution restriction, unless Chrome is started with the "--allow-file-access-from-files" option -- it works fine in Firefox).

-By default, Sami is configured to run in "incremental" mode.
-It means that when running the ``update`` command, Sami only re-generates the files that needs to be updated based on what has changed in your code since the last execution.
+By default, Doctum is configured to run in "incremental" mode.
+It means that when running the ``update`` command, Doctum only re-generates the files that needs to be updated based on what has changed in your code since the last execution.

-Sami also detects problems in your phpdoc and can tell you what you need to fix if you add the ``-v`` option:
+Doctum also detects problems in your phpdoc and can tell you what you need to fix if you add the ``-v`` option:

 .. code-block:: bash

-    $ php sami.phar update /path/to/config.php -v
+    $ php doctum.phar update /path/to/config.php -v

 Creating a Theme
 ----------------